MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 <----------------------------------------------------------------------------------------------------------------------------------------> |br|

 3.2.3 Supervised image classification
 `````````````````````````````````````
 Automatic mapping of different land cover types is done with supervised image classification.
 The basic idea is to label each image pixel based on their spectral signature’s similarity with some known land cover locations, called the *training samples*. |br|
-The training samples define the map’s legend and define the spectral classes.
+The training samples define the map’s legend and define the spectral classes, and must be selected for ALL land cover classes!

+.. note:: **What are the training samples?** |br|
+	To predict each image pixel’s most probable land cover, we must train the classifier to recognise spectral signatures.
+This is done using the training samples, which are image pixels collected by the map maker **those actual land cover is known**.

+	**GUIDELINE:** |br|
+	**For multispectral images like Sentinel-2 or Landsat and statistical classification methods, a starting point could be about 200 training samples (i.e. image pixels) for each class.**
+	Unfortunately, different classification techniques require a different number of (optimal) training samples!

 <----------------------------------------------------------------------------------------------------------------------------------------> |br|
 <--------------------------------------------------- TO BE COMPLETED -------------------------------------------------> |br|
 <----------------------------------------------------------------------------------------------------------------------------------------> |br|

 3.3.
 Map validation
 -------------------

 3.3.1 Precision, bias and accuracy
 ````````````````````````````````````
 To understand the differences between precision, bias and accuracy, let’s see the archer’s analogy.